 Benefits of Dance Classes for Young Children

-From Sydney to Adelaide, Melbourne to Darwin, Brisbane to Perth, children across Australia love to dance.
+The benefits of dance classes for young children are countless.
+From Sydney to Adelaide, Melbourne to Darwin, Brisbane to Perth, children across Australia and New Zealand love to dance.
 Parents should take advantage of this enjoyment as dance is also a great way to help a growing child.

 Preschool children particularly learn through physical and sensory experiences, but learning the art of dance helps them also develop a wider knowledge, skill, and understanding.
 The health aspects are obvious to see, but through dance, children develop enhanced physical, emotional and social development.